opensumi/docs/docs/develop/how-to-design-module.en.md

 order: 2
 ---

 This article mainly introduces the idea of building modules, based on the OpenSumi system, aiming to extend native framework functionalities.
-The creation of modules and specific practices can refer to our [classic case](./sample/overview), which basic ideas and practices for creating specific modules.
+The creation of modules and specific practices can be found in our [classic case](./sample/overview), which basic ideas and practices for creating specific modules.

 ## Know about Dependency Injection